Primary Navigation Mobile

 What’s it like inside?

-2022 Porsche Taycan Sport Turismo rear seats
+Porsche Taycan Sport Turismo (2025) review: rear seats, grey Alcantara trim

 Acceptable rear-seat room, but it’s shaded by the Mercedes-Benz EQS and Tesla Model S.

-In other words, you can safely carry a dog in the boot or more easily load it up with big, bulky items.
+In other words, you can safely carry a dog in the Sport Turismo’s boot or more easily load it up with big, bulky items.
 That’s especially true if you fold the rear seats down, which boosts boot space significantly.
 Even so, a Tesla Model S has a far bigger load area and more space for rear seat passengers.

 As for the rest of the interior, it has the same high-quality feel and classy design we already know and love.
 If you want to know more about the quality, equipment or infotainment, have a look at our main Taycan review.

-2022 Porsche Taycan Sport Turismo rear cornering
+Porsche Taycan Sport Turismo (2025) review: rear three quarter cornering, blue paint

 Want performance?
 How does 0-62mph in 3.7 seconds sound?